JZ-SmartThings/SmartThings/Devices/Generic HTTP Device/README.md

 # Generic HTTP Device

 This project consists of a Raspberry Pi running Raspbian OS.
 It runs HTTPD with index.php as the source.
-The PHP runs the gpio command in order to the pins on the Pi.
-The code sample causes a relay to momentarily turn on then off.
+The PHP runs the gpio command in order to enable the pins on the Pi.
+The code sample in the PHP file causes a relay to momentarily turn on then off.
 I'm using this on a gate so the short/momentary capability was key.

 The Groovy file is the Device Handler for SmartThings. index.php is meant to reside in /var/www/html folder of the Raspbery Pi and runs the external gpio command in Linux.